ljacobsson/samp-cli/README.md

 ## Installation
 `npm install -g sam-patterns-cli`

-Acquire a Github access token from [here](https://github.com/settings/tokens) and store it in environment variable `GITHUB_TOKEN`.
+Acquire a Github access token from [here](https://github.com/settings/tokens) and either store it in environment variable `GITHUB_TOKEN` or configure the tool using `sam-patterns configure --github-token <token>` (recommended).
 This is not strictly required, but if you don't you'll be rate limited to 60 requests per hour.
+Note that SSH auth is not supported by by the OctoKit SDK.

 ## Usage